raestrada/ResumeCraftr/README.md

 ResumeCraftr now allows you to create and manage CV sections interactively without needing to parse an existing CV.
 This makes it easier to build your resume from scratch or update specific sections.

+### 🌟 LangChain-native RAG & PyMuPDF 📚

+LLM interactions now run through LangChain graph pipelines with retrieval backed by an embedded ChromaDB store, and PDFs are rendered via PyMuPDF for precise, dependency-free styling.

 ---

 ## What's New?
 Discover AI Craftr 🌐